openstreetmap/iD/CONTRIBUTING.md

 open an issue to ask whether an idea makes sense, instead of surprising us with a pull request.

+The [GOVERNANCE doc](./GOVERNANCE.md) goes into details on roles, people and processes.

 ### JavaScript

 iD code was initially written with ES5 syntax, however we do now develop using ES6 syntax.